 Our key risks are Market, Underwriting, Credit and Operational risks.
 We have frameworks in place to monitor and manage all material risks.
 The frameworks set requirements around the monitoring and measuring of risks, including sensitivity and scenario analysis as required, as well as risk mitigation techniques and the governance around decision making in respect of appropriate risk management.
 Risks which are less quantifiable through stress testing or other means such as conduct risk are included in these frameworks.
-At an aggregate level the Company's risk profile, as assessed through a number of risk identification and monitoring processes, is largely unchanged over 2019.
+At an aggregate level the Company's risk profile is largely unchanged over 2020, though the Company continues to review and implement potential risk management initiatives which, in 2020, resulted in a reduction in the Company's exposure to longevity risk.
+The Company has also increased its oversight of sustainability risk throughout 2020 and it was considered in the ORSA analysis as well as other risk management activities.